What to expect

 Keeping a schedule of when your puppy eats and when they pee and poop can be a big help for preventing accidents and getting you on the road to successful housebreaking.
 This will help you get to know and anticipate when your puppy needs to go out, so that you can create success and rewardable moments, which will in turn bond your puppy more happily and closely to you.

 If your new puppy is not very interested in eating and drinking much the first few days do not overly worry, this is normal.
 This is a HUGE change for your new addition.
+Changing dog foods most often will give your puppy the runs, their tummies can be sensitive and lots of changes can cause upset tummy.
+This is common, if you change foods, expect your puppy to have soft stools.
 If the puppy gets sick throwing up, blood in stool, and refuses to get up.
 Get your puppy to a vet ASAP.
 However, if just little unsure or shy, not gobbling up food or racing around playing this is normal.

 Following these simple guidelines for your first days with your new puppy will go a long way toward building a strong, trusting relationship that will bring both you and your puppy joy for many years.